BUILDS-/builds-workshops/game-modding/README.md

 Let's jump into Skyrim now!

 On the face of it, Skyrim can be a lot more intimidating to approach than Civilization V. Where with Civ you have a nice, graphical map creator, with Skyrim you get the Creation Kit: a powerful tool that gets much closer to the structure of the game and requires a much deeper understanding about how the game works.
+It can take some time to learn, but once you've got the hang of it, you can change pretty much everything about Skyrim easily.

+The way Skyrim handles its game world is actually very clever.
+One of the things that always boggled my mind about the game is how well it handled world state,